Requirements and compatibility

 For evaluation or personal use, you can use a basic configuration with as little as 4 GB of RAM, but clearly, this would not be recommended for a production server used by more than one person.

 You can install Querona on supported operating systems in various languages.
-However, Querona user interface is available only in US English.
+However, the user interface will be available in US English, German, and Polish.

-You can use these browsers with Querona to access it with the web client.
+You can use these browsers to access the web GUI:

-Querona software may be provided with certain third-party software, including but not limited to open-source software, which is licensed under its applicable third-party software license agreement.
+Querona Server is provided with certain third-party software, including but not limited to open-source software, which is licensed under its applicable third-party software license agreement.
 For license information about third-party software distributed with Querona software, refer to your Querona license agreement and the 3rd-party-licenses.txt file.